Table of Contents Show

 If anything feels off, even if it’s just a weird feeling, listen to it.
 If you can do so safely, leave.
 Find another spot.
 There’s no campsite worth losing your life over.
 That may sound drastic, and most times, you don’t have to worry about that.
 However, if your instincts are telling you to leave, then leave.
 If nothing else, it’ll give you peace of mind.

 On the other hand, don’t let trash and disarray immediately turn you off.
-Some of those places are where you’ll meet the kindest and most interesting people.
+Some places are where you’ll meet the kindest and most interesting people.
 Trusting your gut is different than judging.
 Learn to recognize the difference and be confident.

 RVing Is Safe, but Safety Is Never Guaranteed

 RVing can be safe.
 But, ultimately, that safety is up to you and how you RV.
-If you’re the adventurous type and have an RV built for off-roading, your chance at safety might decrease a bit compared to an RVer that drives 55 and parks at RV resorts.
+If you’re the adventurous type and have an RV built for off-roading, your chance at safety might decrease a bit compared to an RVer who drives 55 and parks at RV resorts.

-Last update on 2024-03-26 / Affiliate links / Images from Amazon Product Advertising API
+Last update on 2024-11-20 / Affiliate links / Images from Amazon Product Advertising API